-Before I explain, let me say that I do not exactly lead a parochial life.
-I have traveled to nearly two dozen countries on four continents, continue either to teach or do business in Europe, India, and South America, can get around in a few languages, and have extended family around the world.
-I am also sympathetic to and/or involved in causes like sustainability, the alleviation of poverty, human rights, the plight of migrant workers, alternative sources of energy, and the gift economy.
-I am telling you this only to show that it would be relatively easy for me or someone like me to claim global citizenship, but I do not make that claim.
+Before I explain, let me say that I don’t exactly lead a parochial life.
+I have traveled to two dozen countries on four continents, continue to teach or do business in Europe, India, and South America, can get around in a few languages, and have extended family around the world.
+I am also sympathetic to causes like sustainability, the alleviation of poverty, human rights, the plight of migrant workers, alternative sources of energy, and the gift economy.
+I am telling you this only to show that it would be easy for me or someone like me to claim global citizenship, but I do not make that claim.
 Here are my reasons.

-Second, I like Alexis de Tocqueville and his early 19th century observations about the new republic called the United States of America.
-The experiment in democracy that he wrote about was distinctly different from anything that had appeared before for three reasons: (1) it divided power among Legislative, Executive, and Judicial branches, with pride of place going to the Legislative branch, i.e., Congress; (2) it soundly rejected the idea of a king, emperor, or divinely-appointed sovereign with the power to tax the people and commit them to war arbitrarily, (3) it began to create, through trial and error, a system of property rights whereby citizens could hold legal title to land and thereby create capital.
-This started slowly and did not apply universally, of course, but the seeds of ownership were there and helped develop a culture of entrepreneurship and individual rights unrivaled at the time.
+Second, I like Alexis de Tocqueville and his early 19th century observations about the new republic.
+The experiment in democracy that he wrote about was distinctly different from anything that had appeared before for three reasons: (1) it divided power among legislative, executive, and judicial branches, with pride of place going to the legislative branch; (2) it rejected the idea of a king, emperor, or divinely-appointed sovereign with the power to tax the people and commit them to war arbitrarily, (3) it began to create a system of property rights whereby citizens could hold legal title to land and thereby create capital.
+This started slowly and did not apply universally, but the seeds of ownership were there and helped develop a culture of entrepreneurship and individual rights unrivaled at the time.

-Regarding (2) above, I find the current abdication of war authority by Congress to the President very troubling.
-If you believe Secretary of State John Kerry, the President not only doesn’t need Congress’ approval to go to war in Syria but is merely informing them as a courtesy.
-While this is a complicated legal issue involving the Authorization of the Use of Military Force (AUMF) passed just three days after 9-11 and John Yoo’s unconscionable memos regarding torture, surveillance, and Presidential power, you have to have a pretty active imagination to view Article II of the Constitution as justification for giving the President carte blanche when it comes to war.
+Regarding (2) above, I find the abdication of authority by Congress to the President very troubling.
+If you believe Secretary of State John Kerry, the President not only doesn’t need congressional approval to go to war in Syria but is informing them as a courtesy.
+While this is a complicated legal issue involving the Authorization of the Use of Military Force (AUMF) Act passed just three days after 9-11 and John Yoo’s unconscionable memos regarding torture, surveillance, and presidential power, you have to have a pretty active imagination to view Article II of the Constitution as justification for giving the President carte blanche when it comes to war.
 Actually, you have to not care about the Constitution at all.

 Finally, my celebration of being American does not blind me to things like gun violence, consumerism, corporate greed, urban plight, the militarization of the police, or any of the other demons we struggle with on a daily basis.
 But it gives me hope and a sense of belonging to something incredibly human and, for that reason, beautiful.